CodeReformer/MOTCP/README.md

 <table border="1">
-  <caption>Table 4: Performance comparison of various state-of-art algorithms with optimal solutions</caption>
+  <caption>Table 4: Performance comparison of NSGA-2 with respect to each objective in first pareto front.</caption>
   <tr>
     <th>Methods</th>
     <th>APFD</th>